adidas Supernova Rise Running Shoe Review

 Popular Running Shoe Comparisons

 The adidas Supernova Rise is a great middle-ground option for daily training, offering a good balance of stability and responsiveness.
 Though it lacks the cushioning of maximalist trainers, it has a relatively fun, bouncy ride thanks to a midsole that incorporates PEBA foam.
 This model marks a revamp of the Supernova lineup and sits above the adidas Supernova Stride, which is more of an entry-level trainer that uses a smaller percentage of Dreamstrike+ foam in the forefoot, while the adidas Supernova Solution is the lineup's stability shoe, which includes more support elements like reinforced Support Rods.
 Lastly, the Supernova Prima is the most cushioned model in the Supernova lineup, aimed primarily at mid and forefoot strikers, with the highest stack and thicker Support Rods.
-The Rise isn't the lightest or most responsive shoe, but for a daily trainer, it's comfortable enough for most efforts while still offering a fun ride at faster paces.
+The Rise isn't the lightest or most responsive shoe, but for a daily trainer, it's comfortable enough for most efforts while still offering a fun ride.

 For more options, check out the best running shoes we've tested.